JamieWilson2000/aesopsfablesms3/README.md

 <br>

 - As a returning visitor to the site I would want to log in to my account to access my personal details and any interactivity I have taken part in.
-- As a returning visitor I would want to access my profile to check results of competitions entered.
+- As a returning visitor I would want to access my profile to access, edit and delete any stories I have submitted.
-- As a returning visitor I would want to be able to contact the administrators of the site to ask questions, suggest new ideas, complain regarding content, etc.

 - User Conclusion
     - After visiting the site I would like to feel that I have enjoyed a good user experience interacting with the site.